elinevich/streaming_service/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $-$ no transactions.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $-$ no search.
-> search will require an additional solution. for example store video titles in ElasticSearch
+> search will require an additional solution. for example store video titles in ElasticSearch or S3 + AWS Athena

 $-$ no updates
 > can not update a file, just replace it.